kai-peterson/my-react-gallery/README.md

 # Project Name

-Simple Photo Gallery made with React and Material-UI
+Photo Gallery made with React and Material-UI

 Deployed site: https://my-react-gallery.herokuapp.com/
 - Click the link above for a fully-functional version of the app